zrcadlo/undercurrent_api/backend/ApiDocs.md

 - emotions
      - **Values**: *joy*
-     - **Description**: Filter by emotions: requires a list, will return dreams that have all the given emotions
+     - **Description**: Filter by emotions: requires a list, will return dreams that have all the given emotions (if not provided, won't affect the filtering.)
      - This parameter is a **list**.
 All GET parameters with the name emotions[] will forward their values in a list to the handler.

 - keywords
      - **Values**: *some cats are scary*
-     - **Description**: Filter by keyword, free text search.
+     - **Description**: Filter by keyword, free text search. (if not provided, won't affect the filtering.)

 - before
      - **Values**: *2017-02-14T00:00:00Z*
-     - **Description**: Filter by dreamed at date: will returns any dreams before the givendate, inclusive. (if not provided, won't affect the filtering.)
+     - **Description**: Filter by dreamed at date: will returns any dreams before the given date, inclusive. (if not provided, won't affect the filtering.)

 - after
      - **Values**: *2017-02-14T00:00:00Z*
-     - **Description**: Filter by dreamed at date: will returns any dreams after the givendate, inclusive. (if not provided, won't affect the filtering.)
+     - **Description**: Filter by dreamed at date: will returns any dreams after the given date, inclusive. (if not provided, won't affect the filtering.)

 - limit
      - **Values**: *101, 2, ...*